Douglas Scherr: Areas of focus

 Scherr specializes in treating urologic malignancies.
 His focus is on the treatment of prostate cancer, bladder cancer, kidney cancer, testicular cancer, and genitourinary and retroperitoneal sarcomas.
-He performs robotic assisted removal of bladders with total bladder reconstructions, along with colleague Dr. Shahrokh Shariat.
+He performs robotic assisted removal of bladders with total bladder reconstructions, along with colleague Shahrokh Shariat.

 He sits on several advisory boards in companies involved in urologic technology development.
 He has been influential in the ergonomics of robotic technology.
 He has been active in the development of optical coherence tomography and its application to urologic imaging.